 - Not Washing Hands

 - Putting Fingers In Mouth

 - Biting Fingernails

-Luckily, avoiding this bacteria can be easy by simply wearing gloves while picking up the poop and sanitizing the hands after you’re done.
-For a good recommendation for gloves, take a look at these here from Amazon.
+Luckily, avoiding this bacteria can be easy by simply wearing disposable gloves while picking up the poop and sanitizing the hands after you’re done.

 After you’ve applied your hand sanitizer, you’ll now want to wash your hands with warm water to kill the rest of the germs.
 You may think that all this cleaning is going overboard, but trust me, it’s necessary.
 After you’ve washed your hands, that’s it.
 Your hands will be clean and you won’t have to worry about catching anything from the poop you’ve just picked up.

 Knowing how often your leopard gecko poops is important because if they’re not doing it often enough, it can be an indicator of something greater that needs to be paid attention to so that things don’t get worse.

 While all leopard geckos poop on different days, at different times, and in different amounts, they all do it, but how much they do it will greatly depend on how much food they’re taking in.
 If you’re only feeding your leopard gecko three days out of the week, then they will likely only poop on those days.